Critical Thinking Exercise

 You think remote work is always superior.
 As a devil’s advocate, you argue.
 It may reduce face-to-face communication as well as teamwork.

-Logic puzzles and brainteasers
+Logic Puzzle and Brainteasers

 Your mind gets sharper when you handle brain puzzles, math problems, and riddles.
 These enjoyable exercises enhance your ability to concentrate, develop logical reasoning, educate your brain to recognize patterns, find novel solutions to issues.